alphagov/government-service-design-manual/service-manual/design-and-content/writing-government-services.md

 ##Guidance/Tool

-[GOV.UK's terms and conditions](https://www.gov.uk/support/terms-conditions) were written to conform both the the legal terms defined by the [Treasury Solicitors Department](http://www.tsol.gov.uk/) (TSol) and to the [style guide of GOV.UK](https://www.gov.uk/designprinciples/styleguide).
+[GOV.UK's terms and conditions](https://www.gov.uk/support/terms-conditions) were written to conform both the legal terms defined by the [Treasury Solicitors Department](http://www.tsol.gov.uk/) (TSol) and to the [style guide of GOV.UK](https://www.gov.uk/designprinciples/styleguide).

 These form a template for other services to use, and cover many of the conditions that operational services published as part of [GOV.UK](https://www.gov.uk) will require.